-If the conditions above are satisfied, an incentive of Php 5,000.00 shall be given to researcher/s after filing of Patent/Utility Model/Industrial Design/Trademark/Copyright/Plant Registry upon receipt of application form with assigned application number from IPOPHL.
-An additional incentive of Php 20,000.00 for every granted Utility Model; and Php 50,000.00 for every granted invention shall be given respectively, provided that the registered IP asset has documented evidence of utilization or commercialization.
+An incentive of Php 5,000.00 shall be given to researcher/s after filing of Patent/Utility Model/Industrial Design/Trademark/Copyright/Plant Registry upon receipt of application form with assigned application number from IPOPHL.
+An additional incentive of Php 20,000.00 for every granted Utility Model; and Php 50,000.00 for every granted invention shall be given respectively.